usnistgov/800-63-3/sp800-63-3/cover.md

 | **AAL 2** | Allowed | Allowed | See Note |
 | **AAL 3** | Allowed | Allowed | Allowed |

-Note: AAL 2 capable authenticators MUST be bound to credentials at IAL 2 enrollment since management (and often use) of those credentials is a release of personal data requiring multi-factor authentication.
+Note: AAL 2 capable authenticators SHALL be bound to credentials at IAL 2 enrollment since management (and often use) of those credentials is a release of personal data requiring multi-factor authentication.
 AAL 3 authenticators SHOULD be bound to IAL 3 credentials since they are frequently required for the high-sensitivity applications that require in-person identity proofing.

 In limited situations, a given transaction requiring IAL 2 MAY be able to authenticate at AAL 1 when personal data is not made accessible to the subscriber (per Executive Order 13681) and the other risk and sensitivity requirements of M-04-04 are satisfied.